St. Raphael’s Edible Garden

-We’ve organised a number of FREE fun and creative horticultural activities to support local residents and people with additional support needs.
-Activities have been put on hold due to Covid-19, but will resume in June 2021.
+We’ve organised a number of FREE fun and creative horticultural activities to support local residents, our food bank guests and people with additional support needs.
+Registration in advance is required.
 If you are interested in any of the below and would like more information, please contact email@example.com.

 Participants in our Growing Club will get to sow and grow a range of vegetables from scratch whilst learning about all aspects of growing, from soil quality to pest control.
 Combining elements of social horticultural therapy, attendees will be encouraged to engage their senses by getting their hands dirty!